RUCAIBox/TextBox/README.md

 ## Experiment Results

 We have implemented various text generation models, and compared their performance on  unconditional and conditional text generation tasks.
 We also provide part of the [generated_examples](https://github.com/RUCAIBox/TextBox/tree/main/generated_examples).

+*The following results were obtained from our TextBox in preliminary experiments.
+However, these algorithms were implemented and tuned based on our understanding and experiences, which may not achieve their optimal performance.
+If you could yield a better result for some specific algorithm, please kindly let us know.
+We will update this table after the results are verified.*

 ### Uncondition Generation